bgates747/agon-vdp-otf/video/src/docs/otf_tile_array.md

 to the pixel data for some tile bitmap (such bitmaps can be shared), and that pointer can be NULL, in which case, nothing is drawn for the corresponding cell.
 In that manner, you can create an array that appears to be sparse.
-Such is the case with random-length text lines in the terminal primitive, which is a tile array.
+Such is the case with random-length text lines in the text area primitive, which is a tile array.

 ## Create Solid Bitmap for Tile Array